This article may contain affilliate links

 Is Travel Insurance Expensive?

-The price can vary depending on many factors such as for instance your age, medical history, where you are going, how long you will be traveling for and what you planning to do during your trip.
+The price can vary depending on your age, medical history, where you are going, how long you will be traveling for and what you planning to do during your trip.
 Activities like hiking in Nepal, which is considered a high-risk activity with potentially enormous costs for medical evacuation, will for instance often add a bit to the price of an insurance.

 But on average, for a regular travel insurance, we are just talking a few dollars per day.
 Less than you spend on a smoothie, a coffee at Starbucks or a beer!